adamchainz/django-cors-headers/README.md

 ## Setup ##
-Install by downloading and running:
+Install by downloading the source and running:

->	sudo python setup.py install
+>	python setup.py install

+or

+>	pip install django-cors-headers

 and then add it to your installed apps: